Hello Hygge – Two Days In Copenhagen

 All of these are covered by your Copenhagen card.

 Yup, the one that inspired the hit TV show.
 The Øresund Bridge is the longest combined rail and road bridge in Europe and connects Copenhagen with Malmo, Sweden.
-It’s a handy way to get two countries ticked off in one trip and Malmo is a great city.
-It costs about €40 by rail and don’t forget your passport!
+It’s a handy way to get two countries ticked off in one trip and costs about €40 by rail.
+And remember, don’t forget your passport.